rsmeghana8/Canadian-Tech-Job-Salary-Prediction-and-Analysis/README.md

 # Canadian Tech Industry Salary Dashboard and Prediction App

-This project involves the analysis and prediction of salaries in the Canadian tech industry using data from the Stack Overflow Developer Survey available on Kaggle.
+This project involves the analysis and prediction of salaries in the Canadian tech industry using data from the Stack Overflow Survey available on [Kaggle](https://www.kaggle.com/datasets/moun12345/canadian-salary-data-from-stack-overflow-survey/code).
 It includes two main components:

 ## Project Components